chocolatey-community/chocolatey-package-requests/README.md

 ### How To Create a Request

-* Search and vote up an existing request or create a new request, using either "RFP - packagename" or "RFM - packagename"
+* Search and vote up an existing request or create a new request, using either "RFP - packagename" or "RFM - packagename";
-* Explain a bit about the software if you can and possible hopes for what a package would look like
+* Explain a bit about the software if you can and possible hopes for what a package would look like;

+### Before submitting a request for packager (RFP)

+Search the [Chocolatey Community Repository](https://chocolatey.org/packages) to make sure the package doesn't already exist.
+Search using the program name and a hyphenated version of the program name; e.g. for Total Commander search for `totalcommander` and `total-commander`.
+You should also search for relevant tags such as `filemanager` or `file manager`.

+### Before submitting a request for new maintainer(s) (RFM)

+If you are the current maintainer of the package then create a new request using "RFM - packagename".
+If you are not the current maintainer then please make sure you have read the [Package Triage Process](https://chocolatey.org/docs/package-triage-process#package-is-outdated) and follow the guidelines there.

 ### How To Create Packages for a Request